-If you choose to continue beyond your free trial, you will need to provide payment details, which may include your real name, through the payment provider.The payment details, collected separately by our payment provider, include:
+If you choose to pay for additional storage, you will need to provide payment details, which may include your real name, to the payment provider.The payment details, collected separately by our payment provider, include:

 - name on the payment card